 - Add tofu, peanut butter, maple syrup or agave to a blender or food processor and blend until smooth, scraping down sides as needed.
 Taste and adjust seasonings as needed, adding more agave for added sweetness or a pinch of salt if your peanut butter wasn’t very salted.

-- Next, whip your coconut milk into whipped cream in a large, chilled mixing bowl.
+- Next, scoop out the cream of your coconut milk or cream and whip into whipped cream in a large, chilled mixing bowl.
 Find trouble-shooting tips here.
 Optional: sweeten with a little powdered sugar and vanilla.

 - Fold the peanut butter-tofu mixture into the whipped cream.